Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Results

 \section{Results}

-\textbf{Unified protocol.} All models are trained and evaluated under a unified experimental protocol.
+\textbf{Evaluation protocol.} All models are trained and evaluated under a common evaluation protocol.
 For each task, we use identical training and test sets across all methods with a fixed $9{:}1$ split, and report the mean relative $\ell_2$ error on the test set.
-DeepONet is trained with a learning rate of $10^{-4}$ (except for Navier--Stokes, which uses $2.5 \times 10^{-4}$) for 5000 epochs, while FNO and LNF-NO are trained with a learning rate of $10^{-3}$ (except for Navier--Stokes, which uses $2.5 \times 10^{-3}$) for 500 epochs, reflecting their faster convergence and stable optimization at larger step sizes.
+DeepONet is trained for 5000 epochs, while the other neural operator baselines and LNF-NO are trained for 500 epochs.
 Training time is measured on the same hardware and includes the full training process.
-Additional implementation details, including architectures per task, solver settings, and data generation procedures, are provided in the appendix.
+Task-specific hyperparameters, including learning rates, batch sizes, and architectural settings, are provided in the appendix.

 \textbf{Task definitions.} In all benchmarks, we learn solution operators that map boundary conditions and/or input fields to solution fields evaluated on a fixed set of points.
 We summarize the PDE tasks considered in this work below.